bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 # Diving into Regex: Dates

 Regular Expressions (or Regex) are sequences of characters that define a search parameter.
 These sequences are comprised of Literal and Meta Characters, and are wrapped in forward slashes ("/").
 Literal Characters are exactly what they sound like - a one to one exact copy of what you're searching for.
 An example of this would be "L" when searching for the letter L. Meta Characters represent a set of Literal Characters, lack thereof, or position.
-An examples of this would be "\s\s" representing two white spaces.
+An examples of this would be "\d" representing any digit.
 We use Regex to query more complex parameters efficiently. :muscle::muscle::muscle:

 ## Summary

-Here we'll break down the components of Regex, taking a specific look at an example focusing on dates.
-The following Regex can find dates in the format DD/MM/YYYY or DD/MM/YY.
+We're going to break down the components of Regex, taking a specific look at an example that can find dates in the format DD/MM/YYYY or DD/MM/YY.

 /^([1-2][0-9]|3[0-1]|0?[1-9])([-\.\/ ])(1[0-2]|0?[1-9])(\2)([\d]{4}|[\d]{2})$/